-On the connectionless working internet, based on the IP protocol, some applications require a certainty about the Quality of Service (QoS) they get from the network.
+On the connectionless working internet, based on the IP protocol, some application require a certainty about the Quality of Service (QoS) they get from the network.
 A video stream, for example, needs a constant data rate as well as constant delivery time of packets.
-The Resource Reservation Protocol (RSVP) is a signaling protocol to help IP create a flow and consequently make a resource reservation.
-Before discussing RSVP, we need to mention that it is an independent protocol separate from the Integrated Services model.
-It may be used in other models in the future.
+The Resource reSerVation Protocol (RSVP) is an extension protocol, conceptually working on the network layer that allows clients to reserve resource on the network path for later transmission of data and thus it is often used for multicast applications, but it can also be used in unicast scenarios.
+MCA-301 269